-Pitt Street current Source: Sustainable Sydney 2030-50
+Pitt Street currentSource: Sustainable Sydney 2030-50

 The program will comprise a prioritised, staged and budgeted set of interventions to be gradually rolled out through a process of community and stakeholder engagement.
 The City will update Public Domain Plans, to ensure that new development in the city centre contributes to the creation of more and better spaces.
-Council adopted the City North Public Domain Plan in early 2023.
+The City has the following public domain plans: